NathanTan/SeniorCapstone/README.md

       sudo make install
       ```

 5. This step is optional.
-When your raspberry Pi boots up, you can have it run the script automatically.
+When your Raspberry Pi boots up, you can have it run the script automatically.
    This section describes how to setup rc.local boot script to run <tt>start_mav.sh</tt>:
    1. Open <tt>/etc/rc.local</tt>:
       ```bash